Community Partnership ~ Our Challenge, Your Impact

 - Checks can be made payable to PEH/CFNCR (Partnership to End Homelessness) and mailed to the Fairfax County Office to Prevent and End Homelessness (OPEH), 12000 Government Center Parkway, Suite 333, Fairfax, VA, 22035.
 Or, donate online.

-We look forward to you joining us in our continued efforts to end homelessness in our community by 2018 and our next Jeans Day 2014.
-For more information on the event, contact Glynda Mayo Hall.
+We look forward to you joining us in our continued efforts to end homelessness in our community by 2018.
+For more information on the Build A Village Campaign, contact Glynda Mayo Hall.

 Share your talents.
 When you wish to donate goods and services, find out what service providers and people who are homeless could really use.
 Consider giving clothing that individuals could wear to a job interview, home furnishings that could help a family transition into permanent housing, age-appropriate learning materials for children entering their local school system.
 Call permanent housing organizations and other homeless service agencies for their respective wish lists, and encourage your family and community to help make those wishes come true.Your organization also can provide in-kind: